 Phase 2 - Wrap the ribs

-After the ribs have cooked unwrapped in phase 1, it's time to wrap them in tinfoil.
+After the ribs have cooked unwrapped in phase 1, it's time to wrap them in heavy duty tinfoil.
 Wrapping has a bunch of benefits.

 Why wrap ribs in foil?

 - It stops the absorption of smoke.
 Two to three hours of smoke is plenty: nothing ruins BBQ more than too much smoke.

 - It shortens the cook time.
 That’s always a good thing.

 - It keeps the ribs from getting too dark.

 - Most importantly, it keeps the ribs juicy and tender.

 Start by placing a layer of tinfoil over the top of a rimmed baking sheet.
 The tinfoil needs to be large enough so that there will be at least 4 inches of exposed tinfoil around the entire rack of ribs once you place them on top.

 In the center of this tinfoil and baking sheet, press down to create a shallow well or bow in the middle.
 This will hold the wrap juice.

 Wrap juice adds flavor to the ribs while they cook.
 To make your wrap juice, simply add equal parts apple juice and your favorite bbq sauce to a container and stir.